Is Solar PV a Good Investment?

 If you're thinking of investing in solar panels, a good way of making the most of your money is to reinvest any cash you save on your energy bill, plus any money you make from producing electricity.
 Think about putting it into a cash Isa, regular savings account or even a high-interest current account.

-You could receive interest on your earnings and build up a decent savings nest egg.
+You could receive interest on your earnings and build up savings over time.

-Rates can vary throughout the year, so make sure you check regularly to ensure you're always getting the most out of your money.
-We can help you compare savings and Isas from providers large and small to help you find the best for your money.
+Rates vary throughout the year, so check regularly to ensure you're always getting the most out of your money.
+Use our tool to compare savings and Isas to find the best for your money.

 Paying for your solar panels